 DTIM Interval: (Delivery Traffic Indication Message) 1 is the default setting.

-A DTIM is a countdown informing clients of the next window for listening to broadcast and multicast messages.
+A DTIM is a countdown informing clients of the next window for listening to broadcast $% \left( 1\right) =\left( 1\right) \left( 1\right)$ and multicast messages.

 Preamble Type: Select Short or Long Preamble.
 The Preamble defines the length of the CRC block (Cyclic Redundancy Check is a common technique for detecting data transmission errors) for communication between the wireless router and the roaming wireless network adapters.
+Auto is the default setting.
 Note: High network traffic areas should use the shorter preamble type.

-CTS Mode: CTS (Clear To Send) is a function used to minimize collisions among wireless devices on a wireless local area network (LAN).
-CTS will make sure the wireless network is clear before a wireless client attempts to send wireless data.
-Enabling CTS will add overhead and may lower wireless through put.
-Always: CTS will always be used to make sure the wireless LAN is clear before sending data.
-Auto: CTS will monitor the wireless network and automatically decide whether to implement CTS based on the amount of traffic and collisions that occurs on the wireless network.
+CTS Mode: CTS (Clear To Send) is a function used to minimize collisions among wireless devices on a wireless local area network and automatically decide whether to implement CTS based on the amount of traffic and collisions that occurs on the wireless network.